 - DON’T forget to engage your IT security team early in the process.

-Checklist for selecting sustainability reporting software
+Checklist for selecting sustainability and ESG reporting software

 - Does it feel intuitive for first time users?